 - Intra-Packet Time Stamp.
 These 8 bytes indicate the time tag of the PCM minor frame.
-Not valid for throughput mode.
-First long word bits and second long word bits indicate the following values: - o The 48-bit RTC that corresponds to the first data bit of the minor frame with bits 31 to 16 in the second long word zero-filled; or - Absolute time, if enabled by bit 6 in the packet flags (Subsection 10.6.1.1 item g).
-Time format is indicated by bits 2 and 3 in the packet flags (Subsection 10.6.1.1 item g) and to the first data bit of the minor frame. - Intra-Packet Data Header. - o 32-Bit Alignment (32-Bit Alignment mode ONLY).
-Bits 31-16 are zero-filled. - o Lock Status (LOCKST).
+This time stamp is not applicable for throughput mode.
+First long word bits and second long word bits indicate the following values: - The 48-bit RTC that corresponds to the first data bit of the minor frame with bits 31 to 16 in the second long word zero-filled; or - O Absolute time, if enabled by bit 6 in the packet flags (Subsection 10.6.1.1 item g).
+The time format is indicated by bits 2 and 3 in the packet flags (Subsection 10.6.1.1 item g).
+The time tag shall be correlated to the first data bit of the minor frame.

+• Intra-Packet Data Header

+- o 32-Bit Alignment (32-Bit Alignment mode ONLY).
+Bits 31-16 are zero-filled. - Lock Status (LOCKST).
 Bits 15-12 indicate the lock status of the frame synchronizer for each minor frame.